larromba/Data-Privacy/README.md

 * Is the jurisdiction outside of the [14 eyes](https://restoreprivacy.com/5-eyes-9-eyes-14-eyes/)?
 And if not, are logs kept?

 If you want to switch service, and also maintain your contacts, emails and folders (labels), you could (depending on your current service):
 * Export your emails to [mbox format](https://lifehacker.com/how-to-back-up-your-gmail-and-view-mbox-files-1827660389), and then import them into your new service.
-Alternatively you could try moving emails [folder by folder](https://posteo.de/en/help/moving-from-gmail-to-posteo#email) (50-100 at a time) via [Thunderbird](https://www.thunderbird.net/en-GB/).
+Alternatively you could try moving emails [folder by folder](https://posteo.de/en/help/moving-from-gmail-to-posteo#email) (including your sent folder) 50-100 at a time via [Thunderbird](https://www.thunderbird.net/en-GB/).
 * Once imported, delete everything from the old provider.
+* Change any services over to your new email address.
 * Then either (slowly transition):
     - Indefinitely setup [message forwarding](https://support.google.com/mail/answer/10957) from the old address.
     - Create a [message filter](https://support.google.com/mail/answer/6579) to immediately delete the forwarded emails. *(Messages may be kept for some time in the trash before being permanently deleted.)*